darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 Our rotational splittings are derived from multiple multiplets per degree, so in a strict information-theoretic sense the power spectrum permits more than 2 pieces of information about rotation to be derived from seismology alone.
 Our technique development for $\pi$-mode inversions directly against the power spectrum was necessary to maximise the extraction of this information from the underlying data (some of which would have been lost to peakbagging).
 We agree with the referee that the data have, unfortunately, not been cooperative.
 Nonetheless, although we conclude that the constraints on differential rotation are weak, it is still ultimately necessary to document the process by which we arrived at the conclusion that they are indeed weak in the first place.

+We would also appreciate if referee could be more concrete about which of our inferences they find to be specifically incorrect (as opposed to statistically weak), and provide their reasoning behind this.

 # Discussion

 > From the introduction in Section 4.1, one understands that there are multiple good reasons showing that Zvrk is not a merger remnant.
 Then weak reasons are provided over five pages.
 The Section discussion can and should be severely shortened.
 Interesting information is presented here, but it is only weakly connected to the paper.